friends-of-presta/security-advisories/_posts/2024-03-14-reportsstatistics.md

 Due to a broken access control, a guest can delete all files of the PrestaShop including .htaccess to access protected folders to steal sensitives data.

-**WARNING** : Be warned that the module still own sensitives issues which suffer a CVSS score 3.1 <= 7.2/10.
+**WARNING** : Be warned that the module still has sensitive issues that suffer a CVSS score 3.1 <= 7.2/10.

 ## CVSS base metrics